Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Introduction

-In this paper we study matrix approximations of graph products of tracial von Neumann algebras.
-Graph products of groups, defined by Green in \cite{Gr90}, are free products of groups indexed by the vertices of a graph, modulo the relations that $G_v$ and $G_w$ commute when $v$ and $w$ are adjacent vertices in the graph.
+Graph products of groups, defined by Green in \cite{Gr90}, are free products of groups indexed by the vertices of a graph, modulo the relations that $\Gamma_v$ and $\Gamma_w$ commute when $v$ and $w$ are adjacent vertices in the graph.
 Graph products of von Neumann algebras were introduced by M\l{}otkowski in \cite{Mlot2004} under a different name, then reintroduced and further studied by Caspers and Fima in \cite{CaFi17}.
 From a probabilistic viewpoint, graph products give rise to a notion of ``graph independence'', which is a natural way to mix together classical independence and free independence \cite{Mlot2004,SpWy2016}.

 Preservation of Connes-embeddability by graph products was proved by Caspers \cite{casperscep}.
 Collins and Charlesworth described how to construct random matrix approximations for a graph product out of given random matrix approximations for the individual algebras $M_v$ \cite{CC2021}.
 But despite the matrix approximations being defined by similar techniques as for free products, it was not clear when graph products would have abundant matrix approximations in the sense that $h(M) = \infty$, because the matrix approximations were constructed in a subspace of $M_{N^k}(\bC)$ with much lower dimension than the ambient space.
 In this paper we make progress toward classifying when a graph product has $h(M)<\infty$, which can be summarized in the following theorem.
 Here items \ref{item: connected graphs intro} and \ref{item: disconnected graphs intro} give a complete characterization of when $h(M) < \infty$ for the case when $M_v$ is diffuse for every $v$, whereas item \ref{item: finite-dimensional case} applies in the much more subtle case when each $M_v$ is finite dimensional.